Quantum-Accelerators/quacc/docs/user/settings/settings.md

 ???
 Tip "When is This Method Ideal?"

     This approach is ideal for debugging scenarios, such as when using a Jupyter Notebook.
-It should not be used when deploying calculations via a workflow engine, as changes to in-memory global variables locally will not be reflected on the remote machine.
+Generally, it should not be used when deploying calculations via a workflow engine, as changes to in-memory global variables on the local machine will not be reflected on the remote machine.